Fishrock123/nucleus-chakra/README.md

 # nucleus-chakra

 ### NOTES:
-- This is an Open Source project that will be published to nucleus-js/nucleus-chakara once it builds.
+- This does not build correctly yet!
 - All info below may or may not be correct as it is for the rust-duktape version.
 - The master branch will likely be force-pushed.